 The ideal programs also contribute to raising money.
-That helps you drive more outcomes.
 Money shouldn't drive programs, but you need to have the funding before adding any new programs or you'll have to cut somewhere.

 Step 2

 PROGRAMS

 Another big decision is when to add a new position in the organization.
 Payroll typically accounts for 70% or more of the expenses in a nonprofit.
 You need to be cognizant that every employee you add becomes a new fixed cost.